-If you have a spouse and wish to apply for the VPB, a pRRIF, or a single life annuity, your spouse must complete the Spouse's Consent and Waiver to Post-Retirement Survivor Benefits form.
-The waiver is required because the VPB, pRRIF and single life annuity do not provide a minimum death/survivor benefit for your spouse.
+If you have a spouse and wish to apply for the VPB, a Lifetime Pension, a pRRIF, or a single life annuity, your spouse must complete the Spouse's Consent and Waiver to Post-Retirement Survivor Benefits form.
+The waiver is required because the VPB, pRRIF and single life annuity do not provide a minimum death/ survivor benefit for your spouse, and because Lifetime Pension provides a single life option that does not include a spouse.

 This form must be signed by the spouse outside the immediate presence of the member.
 The spouse's signature must be witnessed by an adult who is not the member.
 The waiver cannot be signed more than 90 days before the account balance is transferred to purchase the annuity or another retirement income product.

 For example, if you have a spouse and wish to purchase an annuity, you must purchase a joint life annuity with the continuation of at least 60 per cent of your retirement income to your spouse in the event of your death after retirement.

 Your spouse may choose to waive the right to this survivor benefit by completing the form.
 This would allow you to purchase a single life annuity, or a joint life annuity with less than 60 per cent survivor benefit.